soundio/sequence-json/README.md

 <code>velocity</code> – FLOAT [0-1], represents the force of the note's attack<br/>
 <code>duration</code> – FLOAT [0-n], represents the duration at the sequence's current rate

+<blockquote>We'd welcome feedback on the merits of using a "note" with a duration over
+separate "noteon" and "noteoff" events (as in MIDI) <a href="http://github.com/soundio/music-json/issues">github.com/soundio/music-json/issues</a>.</blockquote>

 #### "param"

     [time, "param", name, value, curve]